-As such, the term PCR testing is likely to be become synonymous with travel, at least in the short term.
+With overseas travel now possible again, at least to a select number of green- and amber-list destinations, you'll likely hear the term PCR testing frequently.
 Here we take a look at what a PCR test actually is, what it means for your company's travel plans and, of course, how you go about getting one.

 What is a PCR test?

 A PCR test is used to detect Coronavirus (Covid-19) in your body through the presence of the virus’s genetic material, or RNA.
-The test itself is carried out either at home or a clinic via a swab sample of your nose and throat, with results usually back within 24-48 hours.
-Same-day services are also available but, of course, cost more.
+The test itself is carried out either at home or a clinic via a swab sample of your nose and throat, with results usually back within 24 hours.
+Same-day services are also available but, of course, cost a bit more.

 Do I need a PCR test?